Aircoookie/WLED/usermods/multi_relay/readme.md

 Usermod can be configured via the Usermods settings page.

 * `enabled` - enable/disable usermod
+* `use-PCF8574` - use PCF8574 port expander instead of GPIO pins
+* `first-PCF8574` - I2C address of first expander (WARNING: enter *decimal* value)
+* `broadcast`- time in seconds between MQTT relay-state broadcasts
+* `HA-discovery`- enable Home Assistant auto discovery
 * `pin` - ESP GPIO pin the relay is connected to (can be configured at compile time `-D MULTI_RELAY_PINS=xx,xx,...`)
 * `delay-s` - delay in seconds after on/off command is received
 * `active-high` - assign high/low activation of relay (can be used to reverse relay states)
 * `external` - if enabled, WLED does not control relay, it can only be triggered by an external command (MQTT, HTTP, JSON or button)
 * `button` - button (from LED Settings) that controls this relay
-* `broadcast`- time in seconds between MQTT relay-state broadcasts
-* `HA-discovery`- enable Home Assistant auto discovery

 If there is no MultiRelay section, just save current configuration and re-open Usermods settings page.